Kelly Clarkson Reveals She Was Mistaken For A Seat Filler At ACM Awards: ‘It Made My Night’

 Dan + Shay were nominated for six awards on Sunday evening.
 Their stunning performance came after the duo had already won two awards.

-Clarkson is now busy preparing for her talk show on NBC coming in September.
-The singer spoke with Entertainment Tonight about the Kelly Clarkson Show, which was first announced back in September 2018.
+Clarkson is now busy preparing for her talk show on NBC, one slated to air in September.
+The singer spoke with Entertainment Tonight about The Kelly Clarkson Show, which was first announced back in September of 2018.

 Clarkson revealed that she is already calling in a few favors to have guests on her talk show.
-Some of the stars she’d like to bring on include Reba McEntire, Steve Carell, and Chevel Shepard, whom she won The Voice with last season.
+Some of the stars she’d like to bring on include Reba McEntire, Steve Carell, and Chevel Shepherd, with whom she won The Voice last season.

-Earlier this month, the singer admitted that she is very excited for the new project, but also “terrified.”
+Earlier this month, the singer admitted that she is very excited for the new project, but is also “terrified.”

 “I’m like, ‘God, I hope I don’t let people down!'” she said.
 “But no, I’m pretty stoked about it.
 This whole tour that I just finished up, we did this whole live part during it and I did, I interviewed people here and there and have been working on my listening skills.”